What is a lifting table?

 Very long lifting tables with relatively low lifting height are usually built by several scissors in succession.
 The scissors are mechanically synchronized and thus lifts completely alike and stable at all heights.

 Yes.
-Basically, our lacquered surfaces are strong and of high quality, but for the best finish and durability, we recommend a galvanized solution.
+As a starting point, our lacquered surfaces are strong and high quality, but for the best finish and durability we recommend a galvanized solution.

-Can a lifting table be built into a fully automated installation?
+Can a lifting table be built into a fully automatic system?

 Yes.
-Our lifting tables are used in all industries, often in fully automatic installations.
-Our standard control system has inputs from PLC, so it is very easy to integrate a lift table in another system.
+Our lifting tables are used in all industries and also often in fully automatic systems.
+Our standard control is prepared with inputs from PLC, so it is very easy to integrate a lifting table into another system.

 How stable is a lifting table?

-A JEMA lifting table is made with arms of profiled steel and with high-quality hydraulics.
-The lift table is therefore very stable.
-At full load compared to no load, however, you must expect that the lift table will sway a bit, typically, around 1-2 cm.
+A Jema lifting table is made of arms of profile steel and with high quality hydraulics.
+The lifting table is thus really stable.
+However, at full load compared to no load, you should expect the lifting table to give up a bit.
+This is typically about 1-2 cm.

-Lift tables are subject to the rules of mandatory inspections (AT instruction No. 220.127.116.11 of May 1996, among others).
-Normal lift tables must have service and control inspections performed every 12 months.
-Freight and passenger lifts must be serviced multiple times per year.
-JEMA LIFT has a service department and offers this service throughout the country
+Lifting tables are covered by the rules for statutory inspection (that instruction no. 188.8.131.52 of May 1996 and more).
+Normal lifting tables must have performed service and control inspection every 12 months.
+Goods and personnel elevators must have it made several times per day. year.
+Jema Lift has a service department and offers this service throughout the country.